nickstheisen/hsdatasets/README.md

 # hsdatasets

-The 'hsdatasets'-package provides pytorch-DataSet wrappers for the most common hyperspectral data sets with pixel-precise ground-truth annotations.
+The `hsdatasets`-package provides pytorch-DataSet wrappers for the most common hyperspectral data sets with pixel-precise ground-truth annotations.
 This simplifies the usage of those data sets in deep learning applications.